Chandless History, Family Crest & Coats of Arms

 Early Origins of the Chandless family

-Galloway (Gaelic: Gall-ghaidhealaibh), an area of southwestern Scotland, now part of the Council Area of Dumfries and Galloway, that formerly consisted of the counties of Wigtown (West Galloway) and Kirkcudbright (East Galloway), where they held a family seat in Western Scotland.
+The surname Chandless was first found in Galloway (Gaelic: Gall-ghaidhealaibh), an area of southwestern Scotland, now part of the Council Area of Dumfries and Galloway, that formerly consisted of the counties of Wigtown (West Galloway) and Kirkcudbright (East Galloway), where they held a family seat in Western Scotland.
 After the Norman Conquest of England many of Duke William's rebellious Barons moved north.
 The border became a convenient but turbulent no-man's land where the persecuted found haven.
 Many were given land by King Malcolm Canmore and later by King David of Scotland.
 Some Gallowegians were native Scots, some were Irish clans mostly from Ulster in the 13th century.
 The name was first recorded in Scotland about the 15th century in Wigtown.
 They may also have been McCanish sept of Atholl to the north.

 Early History of the Chandless family